 Just as it’s helpful to know something about the culture and history of Jane Austin before you read Pride and Prejudice, it’s helpful to know the culture and history of each book of the Bible.
 These resources will give you the big picture.

-You’ve probably heard a teacher, pastor or preacher say something to the effect “and then God told me.”
-What’s up with that?
+You’ve probably heard a teacher, pastor or preacher say something like “and then God told me.”
 What role does personal experience and/or personal revelation play in Bible study?
-For me, the bottom line is: Scripture takes precedence over emotions and experience; and teachers ought to strive for accuracy and precision in their language.
 Here are the guidelines I use when teaching.